mschuchard/extended_stdlib/REFERENCE.md

 Type: Ruby 4.x API

 Returns a boolean of whether no elements of an array, or array or hash with a lambda block meet a given criterion.
-Note that the combined block input forms do not have code coverage at the moment.

 #### `extended_stdlib::none(Array $the_array)`